n2k/dockpeek/README.md

 You can connect and manage multiple Docker instances from a single dashboard.

+The easiest way to do this is by installing a Docker Socket Proxy on each Docker host.
+This exposes the Docker API via an HTTP port (e.g., 2375), allowing secure and controlled remote access to each instance.

 ```yaml
     environment:
       - SECRET_KEY=my_secret_key     # Set a secret key for security